hackclub/assemble/the-event/prompt.md

 ```
 _An example scenario with 16 total prompt ideas (the |s represent ideas)_

-At the end of the opening ceremony, attendees are directed to take out their phones and go to https://assemble.hackclub.com/prompt (proposal URL, not live).
+At the end of the opening ceremony, attendees are directed to take out their phones and go to https://assemble.hackclub.com/prompt.
 The website is a site with 4 community-contributed prompt choices.
 Let's pretend we have an example scenario where there are 16 total prompt ideas.
 Such a scenario would involve two stages of voting, as the poorly-done ASCII 'art' illustrates.
 For the first round, everyone is put into four groups (one group for each bunch of prompts at the bottom level), with each group voting for the best of their four choices (selected by majority).
 The next stage has only 4 choices left, so everyone votes on this final stage, and the final prompt is selected by majority.

 If there were 64 choices, there would have been a larger bottom stage with 16 different groups (general rule is n/4).
 When moving from that stage to the stage with 16 choices, people would be reassigned a group randomly.
 Non power-of-4 numbers can be handled by just having fewer choices sometimes.